mactul/powermake/tutorials/06-package-manager/README.md

 ## Quick introduction

-Managing dependencies for a C/C++ program have never been easy, there is a lot of libraries format, and a lot of way they can be compiled and installed.
+Managing dependencies for a C/C++ program has never been easy, there are a lot of library formats, and a lot of ways they can be compiled and installed.

 You can assume the libraries you need are installed on your system with your favorite package manager, but if you are cross-compiling, they might not be available.
 It's even worse if you ever need to handle multiple versions of the same library that coexist on your system.

-The powermake package manager is meant to takle these issues.
+The powermake package manager is meant to tackle these issues.
 - It can find libraries installed on your system and check their package version (only available for Linux distributions providing pacman yet).
 - It verifies compatibility with your linker.
 - It can clone git repos, compile them and install them in different subfolders for each version.